 Stage 6: Last Date of Support (LDOS)

 Within a year or less of the end of contract renewal, the unit then goes Last Date of Support and Cisco stops all support for the product, making it obsolete in Cisco's view.

 CloudCover automatically screens your equipment for its Cisco status above.
-Use these guideposts as an excellent opportunity to extend the life of your network and avoid new CapX expenses by adopting a third party maintenance strategy.
+Use these guideposts as an excellent opportunity to extend the life of your network and avoid new CapEx expenses by adopting a hybrid maintenance strategy with third party support partnerships.